BaraaZino/assignment-4/docs/ai-usage-report.md

 - API-centric prompts occasionally returned fetch examples using frameworks, so I reworked them into vanilla modules.

 ## Learning Outcomes
-- Strengthened knowledge of accessible tab patterns, accordions, inline validation strategies, and now sort/toggle UI management.
+- Strengthened knowledge of accessible tab patterns, accordions, inline validation strategies, cached API usage, and stateful UI management.
-- Practiced turning AI-assisted drafts into production-ready copy and code while leaving space for personal commentary.
+- Practiced turning AI-assisted drafts into production-ready copy and code while keeping accountability in the repo history.
 - Documented AI usage in a reproducible format that links prompts, outputs, and final edits for transparency.
-- Built confidence in mixing cached API calls, DOM fragments, and animation-friendly timers without external libraries.
+- Built confidence in mixing cached API calls, DOM fragments, timers, and new features (Impact Roadmap) without external libraries.